gkreder/metabozen/docs/source/index.rst

 Quick Start
 ----------

-If using the Docker image, run:
+If using the Docker image (recommended), run:

 .. code-block:: bash
-   # Or using Docker
    docker run -it --rm gkreder/metabozen bash

 Contributing
 -----------